 Dr John Harvey Kellogg – The invention of peanut-butter is attributed to three people but Dr John Harvey Kellogg patented his process for creating it in 1895.

-It was in 950 B. C. that first form of peanut butter was found.
-History suggests many theories as to who invented the peanut butter and when was it invented.
-Peanut as a crop grew in South America and the Inca civilization consumed it in their food, they used it in the form of a thin paste too.
-Indians and Chinese had groundnuts which they turned into dry powder.
-The Africans got peanuts through trade and it was the British and the Spanish who made it common to the different parts of the world.
+It was in 950 BC that the first form of peanut-butter was found.
+History suggests many theories as to who invented peanut butter and when.
+Peanuts grew as a crop in South America and the Inca civilization consumed it in their food in the form of a thin paste, so arguably they were the first.
+Indians and Chinese also had groundnuts which they turned into a dry powder.
+The Africans got peanuts through trade and it was the British and the Spanish who then traded them more widely to introduce them to different parts of the world.